sarratunisienne-oss/ds-eda-project-sarra/README.md

 This command will execute all the functions in your project that start with the word **test**.

+This repo contains a requirements.txt file with a list of all the packages and dependencies you will need.
+Before you install the virtual environment, make sure to install postgresql if you haven't done it before.

+brew update
+brew install postgresql

 In order to install the environment you can use the following commands:

 ```